harrisoncramer/gitlab.nvim/README.md

 require("gitlab").summary()
 ```

+The upper part of the popup contains the title, which can also be edited and sent via the perform action keybinding in the same manner.

 ### Reviewing Diffs

 The `review` action will open a diff of the changes.
 You can leave comments using the `create_comment` action.